Start

 }

 So you see that the MM2S and S2MM control registers both have RS=1 set, so it is in the "RUN" state.
-That's because it is waiting for you to initiate the DMA transfer.
-The status registers both have HALT=0 and IDLE=0 which means the channel is running and not IDLE, consistent with what the control register is telling it.

 A little bit on how the RealDigital 4x2 memory works.
 There is 4GByte for the processor system (PS) and another 4GByte for the programmable logic (PL).
 It is all 2400MHz DDR.
-The 4G PS memory is used by the Linux kernal, PYNQ applications, general system use, and buffers allocated in notebooks (see below).
+The 4G PS memory is used by the Linux kernel, PYNQ applications, general system use, and buffers allocated in notebooks (see below).
 Once you boot up the board, you can check how the system is using DDR memory and especially how much contiguous memory is free by looking in the Linux file /proc/meminfo.
 To do this in a notebook, try this:

 !cat /proc/meminfo | grep -E "MemTotal|MemFree|Cached|Active|Inactive|Cma"